sf-wdi-22-23/modules-23/w11-mean-auth-project-3/d1-dusk-parse/README.md

   });
   ```

-1. Open your app in a browser window.
+1. Open your client-side app in a browser window using the file system.
 1. Now go back to your Parse dashboard to see your new class and data!

 ## Challenge